 When I thought about what I considered the most important, fundamental thing to learn about PowerShell I went through a couple of options; Piping?
 The help system and Get-Command? -WhatIf?

-All useful things to learn but it has to be how everything in PowerShell is an object.
-It’s how you can build Really Cool Stuff from lots of simple bits and it’s also the thing that catches me out occasionally.
+All useful things to learn, but for me it has to be how everything in PowerShell is an object.
+It’s how you can build Really Cool Stuff from lots of simpler parts.

 Which works, as you’d expect; it writes “Hello World” directly to the host (your screen).